Which Is Better Boxing or Brazilian Jiu Jitsu? (Explained)

 Boxing has been popular for centuries.
 It remains a favorite among martial artists and those practicing it as a sport alike.

-Although Brazilian jiu-jitsu is a relatively young style compared to Boxing.
-Indeed, it has gained much popularity over the decades since the first UFC event and is one of the fastest-growing martial arts.
+Although Brazilian jiu-jitsu is a relatively young style compared to boxing, it has gained much popularity over the decades since the first UFC event.
+It is one of the fastest-growing martial arts.

-Boxing or BJJ, Which Is Better for Beginner Martial Artists?
+BJJ or Boxing, Which Is Better for Beginner Martial Artists?

-Boxing is a better option for beginner martial artists to begin their journey with as opposed to Brazilian Jiu-Jitsu.
+Boxing is a better option for beginner martial artists to begin their journey with than Brazilian Jiu-Jitsu.
 The reasons for this are many.
-First, Boxing is one of the most straightforward martial arts to start with and master.
+First, Boxing is one of the most straightforward martial arts to master.
 A beginner can quickly become a good boxer within a year with regular training.

 Since Boxing involves a thorough workout of the entire body, it helps beginners develop strength, resilience, and discipline.
 This will aid them in their journey as they move on to other martial arts.